Injectables and Dermal Fillers

 Injectable treatments are fast and relatively painless, requiring little to no recovery time.
 In fact many of our patients complete a full treatment during their lunch hour.
 Injectables are also less expensive compared to traditional cosmetic surgery.
 The combination of no down time and minimal cost makes injectable treatments a great alternative to surgery for correcting the effects of aging.

 The availability of so many different types of injectables can be overwhelming.
 While reading a brief overview of the different types of injectables, please keep in mind that each injectable provides specific benefits which may or may not be appropriate for your individual goals.
 Our experienced physicians will tailor a custom anti-aging treatment for your unique needs.
 Contact us to schedule an appointment today.

-Neuromuscular toxins are used for smoothing deep, persistent lines and wrinkles that develop over time.
-These injectables are derived from a family of neurotoxins that prevent nerve signals in muscles from contracting; they relax the facial muscles that cause lines and wrinkles.
+Neuromodulators are used for smoothing deep, persistent lines and wrinkles that develop over time.
+These injectables are derived from a family of Neuromodulators that prevent nerve signals in muscles from contracting; they relax the facial muscles that cause lines and wrinkles.
 The positive effects of treatment by neuromuscular-based injectables usually lasts between 3 and 6 months.